hemadec/EXPERIMENT-NO--03-INTERFACING-ANALOG-INPUT-SENSOR-POT-WITH-ARDUINO-/README.md

 2. Connect the board to your computer via the USB cable.
 3. If needed, install the drivers.
 4. Launch the Arduino IDE.
+5. Connect the board to your computer via the USB cable.
+6. If needed, install the drivers.